asadhasnain/iTwinjsStarterKit/CRUD/QueryElements/README.md

-# PCF Export Application
+# Query Elements using ECSqlReader

-This is a sample application to convert iModel data into pcf format.
+This sample explains how to use ECSqlReader to query elements from iModel.

 ## Register Client